Electronic correlation effects in the response of graphene and MoS2 monolayers to the impact of highly-charged ions: Results

 \subsection{Ion-induced electron dynamics in the target}

 To quantify the electron dynamics in the cluster during the interaction with the HCI, we compute the average deviation from charge neutrality on the honeycomb rings $R$

 where $R$ is the set of $L_R$ sites which compose a ring.
 During the approach of the HCI, the central rings accumulate negative charge due to the attractive Coulomb potential of the ion.
 Subsequently, the outer rings get depleted, resulting in a positive charge.
 The inclusion of correlations has a significant effect on the charge distribution in the MoS$_2$ cluster: the charge transfer to the ion is reduced and electron migration between the rings is smoothened, see Fig.~\ref{fig:density_profiles_5}, a).
 At the point of resonant charge transfer, electrons are transferred from the cluster onto the HCI.
 This transfer is very rapid (sub-femtosecond) in both approximations.
 During the interaction time with the HCI, a period of constant, positive charge in the center of the cluster can be observed, during which the HCI partially neutralizes.
 Once the interaction with the ion is over (positive times), electrons flow back into the center of the cluster from outer layers as a plasmon-like wave.
 Interestingly, the onset of this flow is shifted to later times (more than 1fs) in the HF approximation compared to SOA.
-Also note the high-frequency oscillations in the HF approximation, which are dampened out by the inclusion of correlations.\\
+The reason is that, in SOA, the change of the charge on the rings is significantly reduced compared to HF (except for the second ring).
+Also note the high-frequency oscillations of the charge density on the rings for $t\gtrsim 2$fs in the HF approximation, which are dampened out by the inclusion of correlations.\\

 Consider now the differences in the behavior of the two materials, in response to the same perturbation, cf. Fig.~\ref{fig:density_profiles_5}, b).
 Interestingly, in SLG, the initial charge accumulation initiated by the ion is delayed compared to MoS$_2$, because of the smaller interatomic distance, resulting in a larger, outward facing pressure (electron-electron forces).
 For the same reason, in graphene, the return to a uniform charge distribution (in particular, radial electron flow towards the center, to compensate for the charge transfer to the ion, sets in significantly earlier than in MoS$_2$, and already around $6~$fs after the ion impact the charges have nearly equilibrated.
 On the other hand, in MoS$_2$ this process lasts significantly longer.